 Photos by Captured Light Photography – Bill Butler

-The fourteen year old daughter of Brian and Julie Butcher, Jade is a Freshman at Cibola High School.
-She is a fourth year Ballet Yuma Company dancer, with her first year being in the Intermediate Company.
-She has eleven years of dance experience.
-Jade has participated in the 2012 Let’s Dance Utah summer intensive, 2013 Joffrey Ballet San Francisco summer intensive, 2014 International Ballet Competition School of Dance, and the 2015 Master Ballet Academy summer program.
+Jade, the fifteen-year-old daughter of Brian and Julie Butcher, is a sophomore at Cibola High School.
+She is a fifth year Ballet Yuma Company dancer, with her first year being in Intermediate Company; Jade has twelve years of dance experience.
+Jade has participated in the 2012 Let’s Dance Utah summer intensive, 2013 Joffrey Ballet San Fransisco summer intensive, 2014 International Ballet Competition School of Dance, and the 2015 Master Ballet Academy summer program.
 In 2016, Jade received a full tuition scholarship to the RDA National Choreography Intensive in Tallahassee, FL.
-Jade is a certified open water scuba diver who enjoys diving with sharks.
-Her future goals include becoming a professional dancer and becoming a Master Scuba Diver.
+Jade enjoys swimming with sharks as a certified open water scuba diver.
+Her future goals include becoming a professional dancer as well as a Master Scuba Diver.

-Abi is the seventeen year old daughter of Peter and Amy Gill.
-She is a Junior at Cibola High School and is a fourth year Ballet Yuma Company dancer with twelve years of dancing experience.
-Abi is proud to be on the honor roll and the A Team at school, and was honored to receive a full tuition scholarship to the 2016 RDA National Choreography Intensive in Tallahassee, FL.
-Outside of ballet, Abi’s interests include photography, art and learning different languages.
-Abi plans to attend a university and major in photojournalism.
+Abigayle is the eighteen-year-old daughter of Peter and Amy Gill.
+As a senior at Cibola High School, she is a fifth year Ballet Yuma Company dancer with thirteen years of dancing experience.
+Abi is proud to be on the Honor Roll and the A Team at school.
+In 2016, she was awarded a full tuition scholarship for the RDA National Choreography Intensive in Tallahassee, FL.
+Outside of ballet, Abi’s interests include photography, art, and learning different languages.
+She plans on studying photography and graphic design at university after high school.

-Sophie is the fifteen year old daughter of Doug and Melissa Henry.
-She is a homeschooled Junior, and also takes classes at Arizona Western College.
-Sophie is a fourth year Ballet Yuma Company dancer with twelve years of dancing experience.
-She has won multiple Home Economic awards for her quilting and sewing projects in 4-H, and has participated in National Novel Writing Month.
-Sophie’s outside interests include writing, reading, traveling and learning different languages.
-After graduation, Sophie would like to attend a University to study linguistics, and hopes to become an interpreter.
-She would also like to become a writer someday.
+Sophie is the sixteen-year-old daughter of Doug an Melissa Henry.
+As a senior at Arizona Western College, she is a fifth year company dancer with thirteen years of dancing experience at Yuma Ballet Academy.
+Outside of ballet, Sophie has won multiple Home Economic awards for her quilting projects in 4-H and has participated in National Novel Writing Month.
+Her interests include: reading, writing, traveling, and learning foreign languages.
+After graduation Sophie intends on becoming an American Sign Language interpreter.

 Sunnie Arias Shephard